TyrangYang/TyrangYang_blog/content/posts/js-asynchronous.md

 console.log(res3); // { value: [ 3, 6 ], done: true }
 ```

 When runs to yield keyword.
 Function will stop and wait.
-When you trigger next(), it will continuous logic after yield.
+When you trigger `next()`, it will continuous logic after yield.

-if run next(val), val will be previous yield result.
+if run `next(val)`, `val` will be previous yield result. (`genRes`)

-Now you can see gen().
-Is it looks like a synchronously? **More importantly**, Each step in gen() be stop and resume manually.
+Now you can see `gen()`.
+Is it looks like a synchronously? **More importantly**, Each step in `gen()` be stop and resume manually.
 Is it looks like asynchronous concept?

-If we run gen() and let generator resume by itself.
+If we run `gen()` and let generator resume by itself.
 Does we achieve the goal of writing synchronous code and allow code jump outside function (async)?

-Since the next() function have pattern.
+Since the `next()` function have pattern.
 We can run recursive function to let it run automatically.

 ```js
 // same generator